retailzipline/hiring-exercises/grouping/README.md

 **How do I sumbit my submission?**
 * Please post your solution publicly on github and send us the link

-**How long do I have to complete the solution?**
-* Please submit your solution within a week of receiving this document

 **Can I ask questions?**
 * 100%.
 Assumption is the parent of all mistakes :)